 Art Fraud

-The podcast sheds light on the principles that guide the art market, a murky sector that relies heavily on trust and reputation—two factors that allowed this $80 million scheme to succeed for seventeen years.
-As reported by ArtNet News, Baldwin’s participation in the podcast may be influenced by his own dispute with art dealer Mary Boone, who allegedly passed off what Baldwin described as a duplicate painting by artist Ross Bleckner as an original.
-Although Boone denied the claims, the dispute was ultimately settled in Baldwin’s favor.
+Furthermore, it uncovers the principles that guide the art market, a nebulous sector that focuses greatly on trust and reputation.
+Precisely these two factors contributed to the success of the $80 million scheme that lasted for seventeen years.
+As reported by this ArtNet News article, the participation of Baldwin in the podcast may be motivated by his own dispute with art dealer Mary Boone for passing off, what Baldwin described as a duplicate painting by artist Ross Bleckner as the original.
+Even if Boone denied the claims the dispute was settled favoring the actor.

 This podcast is presented by Cavalry Audio and iHeart Podcasts.